jeremytammik/tbc/a/1931_log_and_monitor.md

 There are even therefore ways of restricting what categories or individual elements a particular user can change.

 **Answer 3:** It's not an API solution, but, honestly, I think the best solution is to Pin important things you don't want deleted.
-Its kind of a pain, because to move or edit anything that is pinned, you have to unpin it and then re-pin it.
+It's kind of a pain, because to move or edit anything that is pinned, you have to unpin it and then re-pin it.

 But a user can't delete anything that's pinned without unpinning it first.
 That does stop a lot of non-intentional deletions.

 Many thanks to Richard and Steve @sragan Ragan for their valuable thoughts and advice.

-If you are interested in an earlier in-depth discussion of accessing deleted element data, you can also refer to the thread on hgow to [get `UniqueId` of deleted element within dynamic updater (with feature request)](https://forums.autodesk.com/t5/revit-api-forum/get-uniqueid-of-deleted-element-within-dynamic-updater-with/m-p/10622152) and the wish list item *CF-2162 &ndash; API: DocumentChanging or ElementsDeleting event before element is deleted -- 10292440*.
+If you are interested in an earlier in-depth discussion of accessing deleted element data, you can also refer to the thread on how to [get `UniqueId` of deleted element within dynamic updater (with feature request)](https://forums.autodesk.com/t5/revit-api-forum/get-uniqueid-of-deleted-element-within-dynamic-updater-with/m-p/10622152) and the wish list item *CF-2162 &ndash; API: DocumentChanging or ElementsDeleting event before element is deleted -- 10292440*.